vwc/vwc.toolbar/README.md

 Note:

 To get the full toolbar functionality you must provide the following details:

+* Include 'bootstrap.js' or at least 'bootstrap-dropdowns.js' in your Diazo theme to enable the dropdowns (this is not handled inside the toolbar package on purpose, since it might conflict with the themes primary usecases)

+* Add a rule to include the toolbar via Diazo e.g.
+    <replace css:theme="#editbar-wrapper"
+            css:content="#toolbar" />

+* Make room for the toolbar by moving the main site down by 40px (the toolbar height), example:
+    #toolbar + #site-wrapper {
+        margin-top: @navbarHeight;
+    }